-If you have a house full of clutter that you’re dying to get rid of, then consider selling it on eBay.
+If you have loads of clutter that you’re dying to get rid of, then consider selling it on eBay.

-But while eBay is a great platform to make extra cash, it can be intimidating for first-time users.
+eBay makes it easy to get rid of unwanted items.
+But while it’s a great platform to make extra cash, it can be intimidating for first-time users.

 Here are 20 essential tips that you’ll need to confidently start making money on eBay.